containerbuildsystem/osbs-docs/docs/users.rst

 remote_sources
 ~~~~~~~~~~~~~~
+.. note:: The usage of remote_sources map is preferred over remote_source.
+    Single remote_source map will be deprecated in the future.

 Alternative to remote_source map that allows multiple remote sources.
 The usage of remote_sources has to be allowed in the OSBS Instance configuration.
 See :ref:`allow-multiple-remote-sources`.
-remote_sources map shares many of its keys with remote_source map but has two additional keys:
+The remote_sources map is an array of remote_source maps with an additional name parameter:

 \- name
     Serves as a unique identifier for remote source.